On your trip to Hoi An, don’t forget to try local dishes from street vendors.

 7. Wander around Hoi An at night

-Hoi An is not only beautiful when the sun shines on the ancient golden walls, but also fascinating when the night falls.
+Hoi An is beautiful when the sun shines on the ancient golden walls and fascinating when the night falls.

 The town is busy with rows of tourists while the shops are full of people coming in and out.